Founder/Chief Executive Officer

 Joslyn Osborn is a Partner with Vaco Los Angeles and is responsible for expanding, leading, and training the executive search team.
 She has more than ten years of client service and recruiting expertise for finance and accounting professional roles.
 Joslyn has expanded the Vaco Financial team, driven internal process improvement and increased revenue and EBITDA by 200 percent.

-Ribka Fox serves as the Chief Human Resources Officer for Golden Hippo.
-She came to Golden Hippo from Starz Entertainment, where she served as Vice-President of Human Resources.
-Previously, she served as the Human Resources leader for Quest Diagnostics’ West Region Division.
-Prior to joining Quest, Ribka has held various global HR leadership roles at Honeywell, Merck and Medtronic.
 Ribka started her professional career as an engineer with General Motors and Hughes Missile Systems Company, before transitioning into Human Resources.
 She holds an MBA from the University of Michigan Ross School of Business, as well as a B.S. in Mechanical Engineering and B.A. in English Literature from the University of Michigan.
 Ribka is also a certified Senior Professional in Human Resources (SPHR).

 Ribka immigrated to the US with her family as a child and grew up in Michigan.
 While serving on the EmpowHer Board, Ribka also supports Healthcare Business Women’s Association (HBA) and Women Unlimited as an Executive Mentor.
 Ribka resides in Sherman Oaks with her husband and two children.

 Rosa Carrillo is President of Carrillo & Associates a leadership development, coaching and change management consulting firm specializing in cross cultural training (USA/Latin America) and team development.
 Rosa was raised in Mexico and educated in the USA.
 She is fluent in Spanish and English and has built teams, designed and implemented leadership development programs and culture change projects for major corporate and government clients, including Toyota in Tecate, Mexico, Ralston Purina in Latin America, Johnson & Johnson world wide, Southern California Edison, Mobil Chemical, Owens Corning, and Lawrence Livermore Laboratories.
 The author of numerous articles, Rosa is a graduate from University of California at Los Angeles, B.A., Spanish Literature and Pepperdine University with M.S., Organization Development.